-Other film and tv credits include In/Signifcant Others, Big Momma’s: Like Father, Like Son with Martin Lawrence, as well as The Trial opposite Matthew Modine, Robert Forster and Bob Gunton.
+Other film and tv credits include Mountain Top, In/Signifcant Others, Big Momma’s: Like Father, Like Son with Martin Lawrence, as well as The Trial opposite Matthew Modine.
 Brian has also guest starred on such shows as Revolution, Dawson’s Creek, Surface, One Tree Hill, Ruffian, From the Earth to the Moon, Drop Dead Diva and Showtime’s Emmy Award winning series Homeland .

-He has appeared in or voiced over 1000 commercials for tv and radio and supplied extensive character and/or announcer voice talents for Burger King, Windows Phone, Coca-Cola, PBS’s Ocean Adventures, and DIY’s Woodsculpting.
+He has appeared in or voiced over 1000 commercials for tv and radio and supplied extensive character and/or announcer voice talents for Burger King, Windows Phone, Coca-Cola, PBS’s Ocean Adventures, and The Haney Project for The Golf Channel.
 People in the Carolina’s may recognize Brian as the commercial spokesperson for Walmart.

 His theatre resume is as diverse as his broadcast one.
 Brian played Lt.
 Sam Weinberg in the Flat Rock Playhouse production of A Few Good Men.
 Other shows include Barefoot In The Park, The Laramie Project, A Midsummer Night’s Dream, Lost in Yonkers, and inclusion in the first American cast of Lifegame, created by London’s Improbable Theatre Company.
 Other credits include playing Michael in Featuring Loretta and Risk Everything with Occam Rep in New York City.